Volunteer Abroad Blog

 Summer 2017 Volunteer Abroad Scholarship Recepients

 Audrey O'Connell, of Downers Grove, Illinois, studies graphic design with a minor in Spanish at Loyola University New Orleans.
-She hopes her time in Ecuador will give her a better understanding of different cultures and improve her Spanish speaking abilities.
+Her goals for her time in Ecuador were to gain a better understanding of different cultures and improve her Spanish speaking abilities.
 While studying at Loyola University New Orleans, Audrey is project leader for Loyola's community service club.
 After she graduates she hopes to do something in the graphic design field that supports travel and volunteer work.

 Summer 2016 Volunteer Abroad Scholarship Recepients